scottalanturner/AI-ML-Labs/Voice-Agents/README.md

 ## Deliverable

-Submit a screenshot of your agent's workflow that shows your conversation branches/flow design.
+1. **Screenshot of Agent Workflow**: Submit a screenshot of your agent's workflow that shows your conversation branches/flow design.
 The screenshot should clearly show at least 3 distinct conversation branches in your agent's workflow interface.

+2. **GitHub Repository Submission**:
+   - Create a new project folder in your GitHub repository called `voice-agents`
+   - Add a `README.md` file to this folder that includes:
+     - A screenshot of your agent (from the ElevenLabs interface showing your agent)
+     - Your answers to all three reflection questions listed below
+   - The README should be well-formatted and clearly present your work and reflections

 ---

 ---

-## Reflection Questions (Optional)
+## Reflection Questions

 Consider these questions as you work through the lab: